-Most of last year, my chains were getting to about 60% of normal life, and they break on the trails.
+Most of 2016, my chains were getting to about 60% of normal life, and they break on the trails.
 After 20 years of riding, I knew very well how many miles a chain should get.
 I had (4) chains break with only 60%- 80% life.
 Much shorter life than normal.
-Easy to figure out is was chain stretch, after I broke a chain I would measure it for wear.
+Easy to figure out.
+It was chain stretch.
+After I broke a chain I would measure it for wear.

 Chains that only had a few hundred miles on them showed wear that was equivalent to a well worn chain.
 My first suspect was the chain brand.
 Sprung for a $40 chain.
 Then on one of my longer rides with the new super chain, I heard my chain squeaking.
 Squeaking like an un-lubed chain.

 Yes, Chain Wax and Silicone Lube are great and keep your chain cleaner.
 But they do not do the job of lubing the chain for long term use.

 Short of having your own bike mechanic it is lot of work to remove your chain + clean it, then boil it in hot wax after every ride.
 Or you can use Spray Chain-Oil and go.